daosgava/node-express-boilerplate/README.md

 # Node Express Boilerplate

-Starter project for building a RESTful API using Express
+Starter project for building a RESTful API using Express.

 ## Features